A stunningly preserved samurai district in the center of Kanazawa

-With the castle at its center, the town was designed with a view to both its defensive and economic aspects.
+With the castle at its center, the town was designed with both its defensive and economic aspects in mind.
 Members of the upper classes were often given allotments of land for their residences close to that of the feudal lord (daimyo) in the castle, while commoners lived near the town’s edges.

-Nagamachi’s historical value lies in its unusual state of preservation.
+Nagamachi District’s historical value lies in its unusual state of preservation.
 It has escaped large-scale fires, including the firebombing that damaged other large cities such as Tokyo and Osaka during World War II.
-Accordingly, it preserves many features from the Edo period: narrow streets, a drainage and water supply system that remains in use, and restored samurai houses.
+Accordingly, it retains many features from the Edo period: narrow streets, a drainage and water supply system that remains in use, and restored samurai houses.